Stand Up & Math · Teacher Answers

 Cumulative Frequency Graph

-Task 2aCumulative frequency table
+Task 2aBuild the cumulative frequency table

 Cumulative frequency3102852687780